TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 The more robust Raspberry Pi 3B+ was used instead of the Raspberry Pi 4, because of the latter's fiddly (*adjective: complicated or detailed and awkward to do or use*), micro-hdmi connector - I did not want to break it with frequent change-overs.

 ### Kernel 5.4

+**Update 11 Aug 2020:** There are new driver files for the Waveshare Type C (Fast SPI) now on the swkim01 github page which functions well with kernel 5.4.
+Follow the old instructions to install the Waveshare tyope C LCD, then reboot and replace the waveshare35c.dtbo in /boot/overlays/ with the one from swkim01 in github.
+The folder swkim01 here contains my config.txt and the working dtbo files (as well as the source file dts).

 A recent kernel update to version 5.4, changed the GPIO configuration for a number of small directly connected SPI LCD displays for the Raspberry Pi.
 Refer to this [**list of Raspberry Pi discussion Forum topics**](Discussion-RaspberryPiForum-LCDKernel54.txt).
 The reason seems to be that GPIO descriptors have been changed from pin numbers to labels.
 In [**Linux Staging fbtft Switch to the gpio descriptor interface**](https://github.com/torvalds/linux/commit/c440eee1a7a1d0f2d5fc2ee6049e4a05da540f01): *"This switches the fbtft driver to use GPIO descriptors rather than numerical gpios."*

 I used a nightly kernel `2020-08-06-raspios-buster-nightly-armhf` with a `Raspberry Pi 3B+ with a Waveshare type (B) rev2 3.5" LCD`, and a `Raspberry Pi 4 (4GB) with a Waveshare type (C) fast SPI 3.5" LCD`, for the description as outlined, below.